 Design tips: From Portico Cream and Sahara Beige to Shell White, our Q Premium Natural Quartz countertops are flush with light and airy looks.
 To warm up floors, look at Highcliffe Greige and Cyrus Sandino Everlife Luxury Vinyl Flooring.
 Or Havenwood Dove and Celeste Taupe porcelain planks.
 Freshen up walls and backsplashes with Angora Herringbone Polished or Ivory Amber Beveled Subway tile.

 Family time made easy, meet Everlife’s Mezcla from our Cyrus line.

 There are plenty of things in life to worry about.
 Your surfaces shouldn’t be one of them.
 If you’re anything like us, you do a beeline for products that make life easier.
 And whether you’re a parent with kids, empty nesters with pets, or a professional entertainer, this trend is for you.

 We wouldn’t mind separating darks and lights in this space - featuring Andover Blythe from Everlife LVT.

-We introduced Worry-proof Wonders like 100% Waterproof Everlife LVT, porcelain tile, and Q Premium Natural Quartz countertops to remove the stress of homeownership.
+We introduced Worry-proof Wonders like 100% Waterproof Everlife Luxury Vinyl Flooring, porcelain tile, and Q Premium Natural Quartz countertops to remove the stress of homeownership.
 One durable, low-maintenance surface at a time, these marvels make your home look and function like a dream.
 Nothing in this lineup will ruin your day with water damage, stains, scratches, or dents.
 And they’re designed to last a lifetime – even in heavy traffic areas.
 The bonus?
 These hardworking floors and countertops have never looked better.
 We put an ever-growing stream of inspired styles at your fingertips, so you never have to choose between the trends you love and what’s practical.